duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 > ## Pro-tip
 >
 > Those of us that use R on a daily basis use cheat sheets to help us remember how to use various R functions.
-You can also find the cheat sheets in RStudio by going to the "Help" menu and selecting "Cheat Sheets".
+You can find the cheat sheets in RStudio by going to the "Help" menu and selecting "Cheat Sheets".
 The ones that will be most helpful in this workshop are "Data visualization with ggplot2", "Data Transformation with dplyr", "R Markdown Cheat Sheet", and "R Markdown Reference Guide".
 >
 > For things that aren't on the cheat sheets, [Google is your best friend]({{ page.root }}/06-conclusion/).
 Even expert coders use Google when they're stuck or trying something new!
 >